SethMMorton/secret-santa/README.md

 ```

 If you execute `secret-santa` on a file with the above contents, it will
-assign recipeients for each participant, ensuring there are no self-recipents.
+assign recipients for each participant, ensuring there are no self-recipients
+and no circular pairs (A gives to B, B gives to A).

 However, in practice, it is often desirable that people that are very close
-(e.g. spouces, significant others, etc.) not get each other in the Secret
+(e.g. spouses, significant others, etc.) not get each other in the Secret
 Santa because they were already buying each other gifts.
 To solve this problem
 you can assign a list of "invalid" recipients for each partipant.
 The
-`secret-santa` program will not allow these people to be recipents for that
+`secret-santa` program will not allow these people to be recipients for that
 participant.
 Here is how that might look:

 ```yaml